 a) The practice for drivers will only be run in the way of rounds in heat order.
-On Tuesday there will be at least 5 rounds of practice, all of 5 minutes track time.
-On Wednesday before the start of the 2 rounds of Controlled Practice there will be a "track shake-down round" early in the morning, only the Wednesday controlled practice rounds will count for reseeding.
+On Tuesday there will be at least 5 rounds of practice, all of at least 5 minutes track time.
+On Wednesday before the start of the 2 rounds of Reseeding there will be a "track shake-down round" early in the morning, only the Wednesday Reseeding rounds will count for reseeding.
 These rounds will be of 10 minutes duration with the last 5 minutes timed.
-Announced as rule 2.2. if needed.
+Announced as rule

+- 2.2. if needed.
 Best 3 consecutive laps inside the whole 10 minutes or the complete last 5 minutes may be used for reseeding purposes.
-The selection of the reseeding system is done by the Race

-Director, the Timekeeper and the Referees and must be clearly advised before the start of practice.
+The selection of the reseeding system is done by the Race Director, the Timekeeper and the Referees and must be clearly advised before the start of practice.
 Results of the timed practices will be published (laps and times).
 Points will be awarded according to the result selected for reseeding in each round.
 The best single point result scored out of these two rounds will be used to sort drivers by performance and to reseed them before the real qualifying rounds.
-In event of a tie second point result will be taken into account to solve the tie.

-b) Reseeding: After timed practice and subject to frequencies and common sense the top 36 drivers will be place in the first 3 heats with correspondent number of each country up to a maximum of 5 drivers in each heat.
-The first 3 drivers take 1st place in the first 3 heats, next 3 in second place at each heat and so on.
+In event of a tie second point result will be taken into account to solve the tie. - b) Reseeding: After timed practice and subject to frequencies and common sense the top 24 drivers will be place in the last 2 heats with correspondent number of each country up to a maximum of 5 drivers in each heat.
+The first 2 drivers take 1st place in the last 2 heat heats, next 2 in second place and so on.
 Use this system to include 144/180 drivers and avoid small teams being placed in the same heat.
 The sort out problems round after reseeding can be done either the afternoon immediately after the opening ceremony or early morning the next day.

 2.4.
-QUALIFYING SYSTEM
+OUALIFYING SYSTEM